kristofferh/experiments/cam/README.md

 Webcam API
 -----------------------

 This is a webcam experiment.
-It uses the brand-spanking <code>getUserMedia</code> API to access the webcam in the browser.
+It uses the brand-spanking new <code>getUserMedia</code> API to access the webcam in the browser.
 Using webGL and [glfx](http://evanw.github.com/glfx.js/) you can set filters interactively on the webcam output.

 Running locally
 ---------------